Beta decay: Neutrinos

 The study of beta decay provided the first physical evidence for the existence of the neutrino.
 In both alpha and gamma decay, the resulting alpha or gamma particle has a narrow energy distribution, since the particle carries the energy from the difference between the initial and final nuclear states.
 However, the kinetic energy distribution, or spectrum, of beta particles measured by Lise Meitner and Otto Hahn in 1911 and by Jean Danysz in 1913 showed multiple lines on a diffuse background.
 These measurements offered the first hint that beta particles have a continuous spectrum.
 In 1914, James Chadwick used a magnetic spectrometer with one of Hans Geiger's new counters to make more accurate measurements which showed that the spectrum was continuous.
 The results, which appeared to be in contradiction to the law of conservation of energy, were validated by means of calorimetric measurements in 1929 by Lise Meitner and Wilhelm Orthmann.
 If beta decay were simply electron emission as assumed at the time, then the energy of the emitted electron should have a particular, well-defined value.
-For beta decay, however, the observed broad distribution of energies suggested that energy is lost in the beta decay process.
-This spectrum was puzzling for many years.
+For beta decay, however, the observed electrons had a broad distribution of energies.

 A second problem is related to the conservation of angular momentum.
 Molecular band spectra showed that the nuclear spin of nitrogen-14 is 1 (i.e., equal to the reduced Planck constant) and more generally that the spin is integral for nuclei of even mass number and half-integral for nuclei of odd mass number.
 This was later explained by the proton-neutron model of the nucleus.
 Beta decay leaves the mass number unchanged, so the change of nuclear spin must be an integer.
 However, the electron spin is 1/2, hence angular momentum would not be conserved if beta decay were simply electron emission.